 My first Amtrak adventure started at Sturtevant, so this station holds a special place in my travel heart.
 That’s why I dedicated an entire article to it!

-Most of my trips start here no matter how I travel—by train, plane, or a mix of both.
+Most of my trips start here, regardless of how I travel—by train, plane, or a combination of both.
 Sturtevant isn’t just a stop; it’s a connection to endless possibilities.

-Editorial note: I use the terms depot and station interchangeably in this article; both conductors and riders use both terms.
-The information was accurate at the time of publishing, but the info can change at any time.
+Editorial note: I use the terms’ depot’ and ‘station’ interchangeably in this article, as both conductors and riders commonly use these terms.
+The information was accurate at the time of publication; however, it is subject to change without notice.

 A Little Video On The Sturtevant Depot